 - Patients with RP require a multidisciplinary medical team in order to provide the best possible care.

 It was initially thought that all patients with RP would have severe health problems due to the disease.
 It is now known that there is a great deal of variation in the severity of the disease from person to person.
 Many individuals may have mild symptoms, which recur infrequently, while others may have persistent problems that become debilitating or life-threatening.
 At this time it is not known how to predict how the disease will affect any specific individual.

 Treatment for relapsing polychondritis is approached in a manner similar to other autoimmune diseases.
 A team approach is very helpful in treating this disease as it can involve many organs.
 Initial treatment usually includes prednisone and further medical treatment should be done with the supervision of a rheumatologist and may include other medications.
 Treatment of eye disease should be done in consultation with an ophthalmologist, and those individuals with respiratory symptoms may need to be followed by an otolaryngologist or pulmonologist.

 Although RP is rare, medical research is being conducted in the US and Japan to try to expand understanding of the disease.
 The current data about the mechanism of the disease, as well as the best treatment approach, is very limited.
 In order to improve patient outcomes with RP, research is necessary to gain a better understanding of the disease, develop a classification of disease severity, and to develop better treatment options.

 RP is an uncommon disease that affects approximately 3-5 individuals per million people.
 RP affects both men and women.
-It can affect individuals of all ages – it has been described in childhood and beginning as late as age 80, but it most frequently occurs midlife.
+It can affect individuals of all ages – it has been diagnosed in childhood and as late as age 80, but it most frequently occurs midlife.